-Because the Dashboard is located on the public Internet, the tunnel is always initiated outbound from the managed device.
+Because the dashboard is located on the public internet, the tunnel is always initiated outbound from the managed device.
 Once a connection is established, the device maintains the connection by occasionally sending packets and receiving a response.
-When a firewall or gateway exists in the data path between the managed device and Dashboard, certain protocols and port numbers must be permitted outbound through the firewall for the secure tunnel to function.
+When a firewall or gateway exists in the data path between the managed device and the dashboard, certain protocols and port numbers must be permitted outbound through the firewall for the secure tunnel to function.

-A complete list of destination IP addresses, ports, and their respective purposes can be found in Dashboard under Help > Firewall info.
-This list changes dynamically depending on the devices and services added on Dashboard.
+A complete list of destination IP addresses, ports, and their respective purposes can be found in dashboard under Help > Firewall info.
+This list changes dynamically depending on the devices and services added on the dashboard.

 It's important to note that different organizations may communicate with different servers, so this list can vary between organizations.

-There are some circumstances where the IP address or port used to communicate with Dashboard may change.
+There are some circumstances where the IP address or port used to communicate with the dashboard may change.
 If this type of change is required, administrators are notified in advance.
 Secure tunnel connectivity is also redundant and will continue to operate though a secondary connection.

-While devices will primarily connect to Dashboard using UDP port 7351 for their tunnel, they will attempt to use HTTP/HTTPS if unable to connect over port 7351.
-When devices are operating like this, a message will be displayed on the device's status page indicating that the 'Connection to the Cisco Meraki Cloud is using the backup Cloud connection.'
-If this is observed, please ensure that port 7351 is being allowed outbound through the firewall or security appliance traffic from the Cisco Meraki devices will pass through.
+While devices will primarily connect to the dashboard using UDP port 7351 for their tunnel, they will attempt to use HTTP/HTTPS if unable to connect over port 7351.
+When devices are operating like this, a message will be displayed on the device's status page indicating that the "Connection to the Cisco Meraki cloud is using the backup cloud connection."
+If this is observed, please ensure that port 7351 is being allowed outbound through the firewall or security appliance traffic from the Cisco Meraki devices it will pass through.

-If unable to configure the recommended firewall settings for the backup cloud connection due to security constraints, please note that Cisco Meraki devices will continue to operate normally, but some features of the Cisco Meraki Dashboard may be slower to respond.
+If unable to configure the recommended firewall settings for the backup cloud connection due to security constraints, please note that Cisco Meraki devices will continue to operate normally, but some features of the dashboard may be slower to respond.
 This includes, but is not limited to:

 - Configuration updates